tom-odonovan/Pocket-Chef/README.md

 - Create search bar ✅
 - Allow users to search for recipes using the spoonacular API ✅
-- Display search results in a list ✅
+- Render search results in a list ✅